namespace-Pt/Adon/docs/sources/guides/quick-start.md

 ```bash
 python run.py BM25
 ```
-- To modify these configurations, go to `data/config/index/bm25.yaml`.
+- To modify `k1`, `b`, go to `data/config/index/bm25.yaml`.

 The indexing and evaluating should finish within 10 minutes.
-The metrics will be printed at console, and also logged at `performance.log` The result should be:
+The metrics will be printed at console, and also logged at `performance.log`, which should be:
 |MRR@10|Recall@10|Recall@100|Recall@1000|
 |:-:|:-:|:-:|:-:|
 |0.1874|0.3916|0.6701|0.8573|